troldal/OpenXLSX/README.md

     * public: ```explicit operator bool() const``` the opposite of ```empty()```
 * added a missing include of ```XLCellRange.hpp``` to ```XLSheet.hpp```

+### (aral-matrix) 31 January 2025 - Support for comments mostly complete - still in testing stage
+* for that, implemented a new XLContentType::Relationship
+* removed a redundant ```XLContentTypeToString``` function from ```XLContentTypes.cpp```, as a function ```XLContentTypeString``` already exists in ```utilities/XLUtilities.hpp```
+* implemented XLComment class and the possibility to iterate over only *existing* comments in a worksheet (see ```Examples/Demo1.cpp```) as they appear in the underlying XML.
+This is much more practical when searching for comments in a worksheet created by another application.
+* proper "load upon access" for worksheet dependencies, so that worksheet relationships, comments, table and vmlDrawing files will not be loaded into the XMLDocument managed objects unless actually accessed by the user.
+The files will still remain unchanged in the archive if not accessed.
+* ```Override``` entries for the worksheet dependencies (comments, vmlDrawing, table) in ```[Content Types].xml```

 ### (aral-matrix) 17 January 2025 - Basic support for comments is implemented - testing stage
-The support for comments is now in a stage where it can be used - please refer to Demo01 line 124ff for a quick "howto".
+The support for comments is now in a stage where it can be used - please refer to Demo1 line 124ff for a quick "howto".
 This feature is still in alpha stage, with a few open TBDs:
 * the library currently assumes that comment entries are well sorted, first by row, then by column - if this is not the case, existing comments might not be readable / be found
 * the VML Drawing support is basic at best, for lack of documentation.
 I have made most features available through ```XLShape XLComments::shape(std::string const& cellRef)``` - for methods of XLShape please refer to the ```XLDrawing``` header file